anupvernekar31/AspireApp/README.md

 3. **Start the application**

+Make sure you open the simulator/emulator you want to run the application on.
 You can run the app on different platforms using the following commands:

 - **iOS** (simulator or Expo Go):